VSSN is run by elected trustees, mostly through voluntary effort, with the support of a part-time Executive Officer.

 Daniel Haslam, The Open University

-Amy Sanders, Aberystwyth University
+Amy Sanders, Aberystwyth University, Co-Chair of VSSN

 Amy is a Research Associate in Wales Institute of Social and Economic Data (WISERD) and the Centre for Welsh Politics and Society (CWPS) in Aberystwyth University.
 Her research interests lie in the intersections between equalities matters and the voluntary sector, as well as the relationship between the voluntary sector and government and has primarily researched these in the context of Welsh civil society.
 Amy is also interested in advancing approaches which ensure research has policy impact.
 Before becoming a researcher, Amy worked for over 16 years within the Welsh third sector and cooperative movement in projects that partnered with the public sector to promote civic participation and address inequality.